Hennessy: In popular culture

 Hennessy has a long-standing relationship with African American culture, especially hip-hop.
 It has been described as "synonymous with rap music and African Americans, who are the brand's major consumers and advocates".
 While music, especially the 2004 Tupac Shakur song "Hennessy" has been credited with popularising the drink, some historians have pointed to a much older relationship, which began when African American servicemen encountered cognac in France during World War I and World War II.

 Hennessy has actively pursued this consumer group for decades.
 It targeted minority audiences as early as the 1950s, when it placed advertisements in African American magazines like Ebony and Jet, used African American models, and hired African American employees.
 By some estimates more than two thirds of Hennessy sold in the United States is consumed by African Americans.
 It is sometimes referred to as "Henny".

 Hennessy appears frequently in the lyrics of popular music, and by one estimate the words "Hennessy" or "cognac" are referenced in more than 1,000 songs.

 Some notable examples include "KC Tea" (2010) by Tech N9ne, "Hennessey" (2004) by Tupac Shakur, "Hennesey n Buddah" (2000) by Snoop Dogg, "Hennessy" (2021) by Kodoku, "Love Scars" (2017) by Trippie Redd, "We Be Burnin'" (2005) by Sean Paul, "Boombayah" by K-pop group Blackpink, "Hennessy and Sailor Moon" (2016) by Yung Lean, "The Humpty Dance" (1990) by Digital Underground, "Pass Me Da Green" by Master P (1997), "Moodz" by Blackbear, "Red Bull & Hennessy" by Jenny Lewis, "6 Inch" by Beyoncé, "Blame It" by Jamie Foxx, "Henny & Gingerale" by Mayer Hawthorne, "N.Y.
-State of Mind" by Nas, "Heaven & Hennessey" by Nana, "Whistle" by D-Block Europe, "Better Now", "Pain" by Tupac Shakur, "Rockstar (featuring 21 Savage)" by Post Malone, "Put Your Body On Me" by Illslick, and "Big Energy" (2021) by Latto.
+State of Mind" by Nas, "Heaven & Hennessey" by Nana, "Whistle" by D-Block Europe, "Better Now", "Pain" by Tupac Shakur, "Rockstar (featuring 21 Savage)" by Post Malone, "Put Your Body on Me" by Illslick, and "Big Energy" (2021) by Latto.
 The cognac is referenced in the chorus of the Drake single "One Dance" (2016), which reached #1 on the Billboard Hot 100.
 The Rap duo Mobb Deep also wear Hennessy jerseys in the music video for their 1995 hit single "Shook Ones (Part II)".

-In a 2019 interview with the South China Morning Post, Maurice-Richard Hennessy said that “the word ‘Hennessy’ goes well in a song", and disclosed that he had met several rap artists, who he thought were "nice people".
-He told the paper that "they often come from poor backgrounds and ask me about recommendations, how to drink it, how it's made.”
+In a 2019 interview with the South China Morning Post, Maurice-Richard Hennessy said that "the word 'Hennessy' goes well in a song", and disclosed that he had met several rap artists, who he thought were "nice people".
+He told the paper that "they often come from poor backgrounds and ask me about recommendations, how to drink it, how it's made".

 Hennessy is the drink of choice for Blues musician Del Paxton in the movie That Thing You Do!!
-In the James Bond film On Her Majesty's Secret Service, Bond, rescued by a St. Bernard in Switzerland, curtly dismisses the dog and tells him to bring five star Hennessy.
+In the James Bond film On Her Majesty's Secret Service, when Bond (played by George Lazenby) is rescued by a St. Bernard in Switzerland, he curtly dismisses the dog and tells him to bring five-star Hennessy.

 At the 2009 VMAs interruption, Kanye West was reportedly intoxicated after drinking Hennessy and other various alcoholic drinks before his infamous interruption of Taylor Swift.